NVIDIA/NeMo/docs/sources/source/tutorials/callbacks.rst

     - "optimizers" (list of pytorch.optimizers): a list of the current pytorch optimizers used in the train action.
       In most cases, it is a list of 1 optimizer.
 Note that the current learning rate can be extracted from the optimizer.
 See the tensorboard callback to see how this is done.
-    - "tensors": a :class:nemo.core.actions.TrainingState instance.
-This class has the :meth:nemo.core.actions.TrainingState.get_tensor function that takes ``name``: either the user-renamed string, a NmTensor's unique_name, or a NmTensor and returns the associated pytorch tensor.
+    - "tensors": a :class:`nemo.core.actions.TrainingState` instance.
+This class has the :meth:`nemo.core.actions.TrainingState.get_tensor` function that takes ``name``: either the user-renamed string, a NmTensor's unique_name, or a NmTensor and returns the associated pytorch tensor.

 Users can use NeMo's callback function decorators to easily inject logic inside the training process that doesn't need